conan-io/conan-center-index/docs/review_process.md

 which might be inaccessible (GitHub API, docker hub, etc.) and may result in intermittent failures.
 So, what to do once `Unexpected error` was encountered?
 You may consider re-running the build, and there are several ways to do it:

-- do an empty commit: `git commit --allow-empty`
 - update the last commit: `git commit --amend --no-edit && git push -f`
 - close pull request, wait 15 seconds, re-open pull request